 If you don’t have insurance and don’t qualify for Medicaid, you may still be able to get the implant at a lower cost or even for free.

 Many family planning clinics and health centers have programs that can help you pay for the implant.
-For example:
+Options may include:

 How do you get the birth control implant?

 A birth control implant must be inserted by a trained healthcare professional.
-Consult with a primary care physician, gynecologist, or another clinician to make an appointment.
+You can ask a primary care doctor, a gynecologist, or another healthcare professional about making an appointment.

-Your clinician will want to know about your medical history and possibly perform a physical exam to make sure an implant is the best method for you.
+The healthcare professional will want to know about your medical history and may perform a physical exam to make sure an implant is the best method for you.
 You may be able to get the implant during the same appointment.

-Although many people who get an implant don’t experience any complications, it’s a good idea to know what signs could signal a problem.
+Although many people who get an implant don’t experience any complications, it’s a good idea to know what symptoms could signal a problem.

-Consult with a healthcare professional right away if you:
+Contact a healthcare professional right away if you have the birth control implant and you:

 • think you might be pregnant